gwbres/zynq7-sdr/README.md

 are only valid for the **vivado** IPs.
 The differences being memory addresses, interrupt flags number and fpga registers addresses.

+###### Vivado
-**vivado** contains valid IPs to use with Vivado (new Xilinx tool).
+Contains valid IPs to use with Vivado (new Xilinx tool).

-  sx1255-1.0 controls the SX1255(SEMTECH) radiotransceiver, through an AXI-SPI gateway.
+  * sx1255-1.0 controls the SX1255(SEMTECH) radiotransceiver, through an AXI-SPI gateway.

-  The ram-iq-1.0 ip uses 4096x2 axi-lite transfers to send the I/Q samples from the sx1255 IP.
+  * The ram-iq-1.0 ip uses 4096x2 axi-lite transfers to send the I/Q samples from the sx1255 IP.

-  The ram-iq-2.0 ip uses 16 axi-streaming transfers and a zynq7-dma flow to send the I/Q samples from the sx1255 IP.
+  * The ram-iq-2.0 ip uses 16 axi-streaming transfers and a zynq7-dma flow to send the I/Q samples from the sx1255 IP.

   Import the repository to use the IP.
 The linux driver can be found in the kernel subdirectory, the userspace program is found in the userspace subdirectory.

+###### xps-edk
-**xps-edk** contains valid IPs to use with the XPS/EDK Xilinx tool.
+Contains valid IPs to use with the XPS/EDK Xilinx tool.
 The driver subdirectory contains the related kernel drivers.

 #### help